postman-open-technologies/openapi-componentizer/CONTRIBUTING.md

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

-We will begin this guide to get new contributors to get started with pull requests and we will update this guide as we progress through the project.

 ## New contributor guide

 To get an overview of the project, read the [README](README.md).
 Here are some resources to help you get started with open source contributions: